-But in today’s world, adults need to have a basic knowledge of investing since it’s mainly up to them to fund their retirement accounts.
+But in today’s world, adults need to have a basic knowledge of investing since it’s typically up to them to fund their retirement accounts.

 If you feel lost in the world of investment products, keep it simple when teaching your kids.
 Index funds are a simple solution to investing in stocks or bonds and a great first place for your son or daughter to begin.

-This article is a great introduction to index fund investing: These Five Index Funds Are All You Need.
+This article is a good introduction to index fund investing: These Five Index Funds Are All You Need.

-To provide a deeper understanding of the stock and bond markets, the following are investment books written for kids:
+To give kids a deeper understanding of the stock and bond markets, the following investment books are written for kids:

 Don’t put off retirement savings

 Learning the basics of investing is half the story when it comes to saving for retirement.
-Another valuable lesson to pass on to kids is that the sooner they start saving, the less they will have to set aside over their lifetime.
+Another valuable lesson to pass on to kids is that the sooner they start saving, the less they’ll have to set aside over their lifetime.

 This chart from Dave Ramsey shows the impact of compound interest during the lives of two very young investors.
-Note that even though Ben invested only 8 times while Arthur invested 39 times, Ben still accumulates larger total savings since he started young.
+Note that even though Ben invested only 8 times while Arthur invested 39 times, Ben still accumulates larger total savings since he began investing early.